w3c/wai-intro-atag/content/education.md

 Your current customers and potential new customers need learning management systems (LMS) that:

-* are accessible to LMS users with disabilities
+* are accessible to instructors and other LMS users with disabilities
 * produce accessible content for students

 In many situations, accessibility is required by law and is a procurement requirement.

-## Examples
+## Example Scenarios

+The persona scenarios below are examples of accessibility issues with LMSs.

 ### Everyone Can Use Previews